SnowySnoww/SnowySnoww/README.md

 ![My Image](pexels-stefan-stefancik.jpg)
-# About me
+# 📖 About me
-- :snowman: My name is Felipe Neves
+- ⛄ My name is Felipe Neves
 - 💻 Working with Front-End Development
 - 🌱 Currently studying Vue.Js
 - 📑 Planning on studying REACT and SQL in the near future